-- (1) The hotel occupancy rates shown are the average occupancy rates of the hotels for the 12 months ended September 30, 2016.
-Northside Forsyth Medical Center is currently under construction and occupancy reflects pre-leased percentage as of September 30, 2016.
-The Buckler Apartments property is currently in its lease-up phase.
-The occupancy rate of Lock Up Self Storage Facility is the midpoint of the occupancy range as of June 30, 2016, provided by the tenant.
-We rely on the occupancy information reported to us by our tenants and do not independently investigate or verify the information supplied to us by our tenants. - (2) Underlying Property NOI for the 12 months ended September 30, 2016 unless otherwise noted. - (3) Represents the Company's estimate of Ground Rent Coverage based on stabilized net operating income for lease contracts in place after the expiration of a rent abatement period.
+- (1) The hotel occupancy rates shown are the average occupancy rates of the hotels for the 12 months ended March 31, 2017.
+Northside Forsyth Medical Center is nearing completion of construction and occupancy reflects pre-leased percentage as of March 31, 2017.
+The Buckler Apartments property is currently in its lease-up phase and occupancy is as of March 31, 2017.
+The occupancy rate of Lock Up Self Storage Facility is the most recent mid-point of the occupancy range, provided to us by the tenant, which was June 30, 2016.
+We rely on the occupancy information reported to us by our tenants and do not independently investigate or verify the information supplied to us by our tenants. - (2) Underlying Property NOI for the 12 months ended March 31, 2017 unless otherwise noted. - (3) Represents the Company's estimate of Ground Rent Coverage based on a stabilized net operating income, without giving effect to any rent abatements.
 Underlying Property NOI information provided by our GNL tenant is confidential.
-Company estimate is based on available market information. - (4) Medical center that is currently under construction, with completion expected in March 2017. - (5) Represents square footage of initial building currently under construction.
-The site can accommodate an additional 115,100 square feet. - (6) Represents our underwritten expected net operating income at the property upon completion of construction and stabilization. - (7) Does not reflect \$0.8 of rent concessions given by our GNL tenant to one of its subtenants for the period from June 1, 2016 through August 31, 2016. - (8) Represents our underwritten expected net operating income at the property upon stabilization. - (9) The weighted average of the Ground Rent Coverage is calculated by dividing the Underlying Property NOI shown in this table by the in-place base rent of \$14.2 million shown in the table titled "Our Leases" above, assuming the Underlying Property NOI of One Ally Center is 5.0 x the in-place base rent shown in the table above.
+Company estimate is based on available market information. - (4) Medical center that is currently under construction, with completion expected on or before May 31, 2017. - (5) Represents square footage of initial building currently under construction.
+The site can accommodate an additional 115,100 square feet. - (6) Represents our underwritten expected net operating income at the property upon completion of construction and stabilization. - (7) Does not reflect (i) \$0.8 million of rent concessions given by our GNL tenant to one of its subtenants for the period from June 1, 2016 through August 31, 2016 or (ii) \$0.2 million of legal expenses incurred from January 1, 2017 to March 31, 2017. - (8) Represents tenant's expected net operating income at the property upon stabilization. - (9) Underlying Property NOI for the 12 months ended December 31, 2016. - (10) The weighted average of the Ground Rent Coverage is calculated by dividing the Underlying Property NOI shown in this table by the in-place base rent of \$14.2 million shown in the table titled "Our Leases" above.
+The 4.43x average assumes the Underlying Property NOI of One Ally Center was 5.00 x the in place base rent shown in the table above, and the 4.31x average excludes One Ally Center from the calculation.